-During 2011 the school continued to develop the integrated curriculum.
+During 2012 the school continued to develop the integrated curriculum.
 The staff participated in professional learning across the year, reorganising the content to cater for the special requirements of their particular class and embedding contemporary technologies into the units.

-In 2011 staff in particular analysed NAPLAN data so as to pinpoint future directions in Literacy and Numeracy.
-Staff meetings, staff development days and professional planning sessions provided the opportunities to reflect on their pedagogy and to further develop our learning programs to meet student needs.
+In 2012 staff analysed NAPLAN Data so as to pinpoint future directions in Literacy and Numeracy.
+Staff meetings, staff development days and professional planning sessions provided the opportunities to reflect on their pedagogy and to further develop their learning programs to meet student needs.

-The Literacy framework was broadened to include technology and the integrated units provided the context for much of the literacy learning.
-The areas, talking and listening, reading and writing continued to be a key focus in each classroom with the grammar, spelling and punctuation components taught across all the Key Learning Areas.
+The Literacy framework included the use of technology and the integrated units provided the context for much of the Literacy learning.
+The areas, talking and listening, Reading and Writing continued to be a key focus in each classroom with the Grammar, Spelling and Punctuation components taught across all the Key Learning Areas.

-Mathematics tasks continued to be improved to reflect high quality differentiation which allows the needs of all our learners to be met.
-The thinking program evident in the Literacy and integration curriculum has been introduced in the area of Mathematics and will be evaluated in 2012.
+Mathematics tasks continued to be aligned with the syllabus and were improved to reflect high quality differentiation which allowed the needs of all our learners to be met.
+The thinking program evident in the literacy and integrated curriculum has been introduced in the areas of Mathematics